 The CD version comes in a gloss laminated softpack and features a 24 page booklet with lyrics and the stories behind the songs.

 The hi-res download version includes a PDF of the CD booklet.

-A limited edition blue vinyl version of the Folklore is also available at Burning Shed (orders will be shipped with a complimentary hi-resolution download code).
+A limited edition blue vinyl version of our previous album ‘Folklore’ is also available at Burning Shed (orders will be shipped with a complimentary hi-resolution download code).

 A final limited edition vinyl pressing of the Folklore album is now available at Burning Shed.
 This pressing is limited to 500 copies and is a double 180g blue vinyl edition in gatefold cover with a download code for a digital version of the album.
 There will be no further pressings of the Folklore vinyl album so this is the last opportunity to buy one at the normal retail price.
 Pre-order from Burning Shed for 3rd March release:

 A Stone’s Throw From The Line, our new double live album, will be released on December 2 and is now available for pre-sale from The Merch Desk and Burning Shed.